BBM (software): Security

 On November 4, 2014, BBM scored 1 out of 7 points on the Electronic Frontier Foundation's "Secure Messaging Scorecard".
 It lost points because communications are not encrypted with a key the provider doesn't have access to (i.e. communications are not end-to-end encrypted), users can't verify contacts' identities, past messages are not secure if the encryption keys are stolen (i.e. the app does not provide forward secrecy), the code is not open to independent review (i.e. the code is not open-source), the security design is not properly documented, and there has not been a recent independent code audit.

-The enterprise version, BBM Protected, initially scored 3 out of 7 points, but this was updated to 5 out of 7 points after additional information was provided by BlackBerry and reflected in the EFF changelog dated November 14, 2014.
+The enterprise version, BBM Protected, initially scored 3 out of 7 points.
+It later scored 5 out of 7 points after additional information was provided by BlackBerry and reflected in the EFF changelog dated November 14, 2014.
 It lost points because past messages are not secure if the encryption keys are stolen and the code is not open to independent review.

 Userbase

 In May 2011, RIM claimed there were 43 million active BlackBerry Messenger users worldwide.

-From 2013 to 2014, the number of BBM users increases sharply, up to over 100 million.